Safety Experts Call for ABS on Motorcycles Once Again

 Addressing motorcycle fatalities requires a multifaceted approach, including rider education, enhanced safety measures, and increased awareness among all road users.
 Improved infrastructure, such as well-maintained roads and dedicated motorcycle lanes, can also contribute to reducing the severity of accidents.

 It is clear that motorcycle accidents can lead to serious injuries or even death.
 If you have been in a motorcycle accident that was caused by someone else’s negligence, it is important to contact an experienced motorcycle accident attorney so that you can receive compensation for your medical bills and pain and suffering.
-At the Law Offices of Pat Maloney, our legal team will provide skillful and knowledgeable legal assistance to ensure that you are not left with the cost of someone else’s mistakes.
+At Pat Maloney: Accident & Injury Attorney, our legal team will provide skillful and knowledgeable legal assistance to ensure that you are not left with the cost of someone else’s mistakes.
 To schedule a free consultation with a San Antonio motorcycle accident lawyer, please call us or fill out our contact form.